How to Measure the ROI of SEO

 The company’s return on investment from SEO is more than 600% — that’s massive!

-This report is useful because it gives you a better idea of how your customers interact with your site and other channels before making a purchase or becoming a lead.
-And the more you understand your customers, the more effectively you can structure your campaigns moving forward.
+This report is helpful because it gives you a better idea of how your customers interact with your site and other channels before purchasing or becoming a lead.
+The more you understand your customers, the more effectively you can structure your campaigns moving forward.

 FAQs about measuring ROI for SEO